lzlabs/pg_dumpbinary/README.md

 The backup can be restored using pg_restorebinary program.

+pg_dumpbinary creates consistent backups, the database server needs to support synchronized snapshots, a feature that was introduced in PG 9.2 for primary servers and 10 for standbys. pg_dumpbinary will refuse to dump database that do not respect these minimum versions.

+pg_dumpbinary -j uses multiple database connections; it connects to the database once with the master process to create a synchronized snapshot and dump the pre-data section.
+Once again for each worker job using the synchronized snapshot.

 ## pg_restorebinary

 pg_restorebinary is a tool used to restore a PostgreSQL database dumped